Best Arm Identification for Stochastic Rising Bandits: Introduction

 \section{Introduction}

+Multi-Armed Bandits~\citep[MAB,][]{lattimore2020bandit} are a well-known framework for sequential decision-making.
+Given a time horizon, the learner chooses, at each round, an option (\ie arm) and observes a reward, which is a realization of an unknown distribution.
+The MAB problem is commonly studied in two flavors: \textit{regret minimization}~\citep{auer2002finite} and \textit{best arm identification}~\citep{bubeck2009pure}.
+In regret minimization, the goal is to control the cumulative loss w.r.t.~the optimal arm over a time horizon.
+Conversely, in best arm identification, the goal is to provide a recommendation about the best arm at the end of the time \emph{budget}.
+We are interested in the fixed-budget scenario, where we seek to minimize the error probability of recommending the wrong arm at the end of the time budget, no matter the loss incurred during learning.
+Furthermore, we require that these algorithms suffer a small \emph{simple regret}.

-Multi-Armed Bandits~\citep[MAB,][]{lattimore2020bandit} are a well-known framework that effectively solves learning problems requiring sequential decisions.
-In the classical MAB formulation, we assume to have a finite number of options whose selection provides a noisy reward.
-Given a finite time horizon, the learner chooses a single option, a.k.a.~arm, at each round and observes the corresponding reward.
-In this work, we focus on \emph{\settingname} (\settingnameshort), a specific instance of the MAB framework in which the expected reward of an arm increases according to the number of times it has been pulled.
-The task of performing online learning in such a scenario has been recently analyzed from a regret minimization perspective in~\citet{metelli2022stochastic}.
-The authors provide no-regret algorithms for the \settingnameshort setting in both the rested and restless cases.
+This work focuses on the \emph{\settingname} (\settingnameshort), a specific instance of the \emph{rested} bandit setting~\citep{tekin2012online} in which the expected reward of an arm increases whenever it is pulled.
+Online learning in such a scenario has been recently addressed from a regret minimization perspective by~\citet{metelli2022stochastic}, providing no-regret algorithms for \settingnameshort in both the rested and restless cases.